bgd-labs/aave-proposals-v3/src/20240424_AaveV3Ethereum_StkGHOIncentives/StkGHOIncentives.md

 - Set new allowance to 100 AAVE per day for 180 days
 - Set distribution end for 180 days from Execution date
-- Set new allowance of 700 AAVE to Merit Multisig to compensate stkGHO rewards missed

 ## References